top of page

 IMG_1616.jpeg

-STEM - 6ft section of new stem epoxy laminated in Scottish grown OAK is stronger than ever.
-4 New silicone bronze bolts.
+And there's always the STEM - 6ft section of new stem epoxy laminated in OAK is stronger than ever.
+Planks refastened with silicone bronze screws and 4 new silicone bronze stem bolts.

 ....AND MUCH MORE BESIDES....